-The results obtained from the dispersion modelling have been used to calculate acid deposition and then input into the Critical Load Function Tool provided on the APIS website along with the critical load data for the habitat; results are presented in Table 5.9.
+The results obtained from the dispersion modelling have been used to calculate acid deposition and then input into the Critical Load Function Tool provided on the APIS website along with the critical load data for the habitat; results are presented in Table 5.10.
 The PC and predicted environmental concentration (PEC) generated by the proposed development have been presented as a percentage of the relevant critical load function.

-The PC to acid deposition are predicted to be minimal, with the highest PC of 0.0165 keq/ha/yr predicted at E5 and total PECs are all below the critical loads.
+The PC to acid deposition are predicted to be minimal, with the highest PC of 0.02 keq/ha/yr (0.6% of Critical Load Function) predicted at E5 and total PECs are all below the critical loads.
 Therefore, the operation of the proposed development is considered to have had a minimal contribution to acid deposition at the sensitive ecological sites and no significant impacts are predicted.

-Table 5.8: Nitrogen Deposition Contribution at Nearby Ecological Sites: Based on Two Generators Operation and Continuous
+Table 5.9: Nitrogen Deposition Contribution at Nearby Ecological Sites